joushx/jQuery.EAN13/CONTRIBUTING.md

 Constributions are always welcome!

 Just make sure to run the tests successfully before creating a push request.
-Please select `develope` as the target branch.
+Please select `develop` as the target branch.

 Here is a short guide for running tests: